paubedran/Lumina/Lumina_contratos/README.md

-# Traffic light contract
+# Lumina contract

-This is a traffic light contract implementation, where you can see the architecture, services, methods and queries of the contract.
+This is a credit request contract implementation, where you can see the architecture, services, methods and queries of the contract.

 ## Table of contents